Food Shelf

 You will be directed to enter the Community Room where you can sit, fill out your form, and wait for the Host Volunteer to call your number.
 We do have a max occupancy in the room and once that is met we form a line down the hallway.

-Once your order has been printed, you will make your way to the pantry door.
-Our food shelf uses a limited client choice model of distribution, we allow 8 neighbors to shop at a time.
-Depending upon the occupancy of the pantry you may be allowed right in or have a brief wait at the door of the pantry.
-Once allowed in, you can go to the indicated grocery cart and show your Co-Shopper your print out.
+When we are done entering in your information and ensuring a signed copy of the TEFAP form is received, we will print a copy of your order sheet, then you will make your way to the food shelf entrance.
+Our food shelf has a limited number of people that can shop at once.
+Depending upon the occupancy of the food shelf you might go right in, or have a brief wait at the door.
+Once in, you will be provided with a shopping cart and introduced to a Co-shopper volunteer.
 Your Co-Shopper will instruct you from there.
-When you have made your way to the fulfillment cart we will weigh and process your order.
+When you have made your way to the checkout station we will weigh and complete your order.

 If we have enough volunteers, you will get the courtesy of having your groceries put in your car for you.
 If we don’t have enough volunteers, then we ask that you take your own groceries out to your car and then bring the cart back in so it can be used for the next neighbor.